Heinoushare/Sabacc-Flask/README.md

 chat.html (*extends* layout.html) is used to render the application global chat, using chat.js to send and render messages to others on the chat page.

 ### chat.js
+chat.js uses Socket.IO to interchange messages with the server.
+When the client recieves a message from a user connecting or sending a text message, chat.js will use JQuery to display the message, along with the sender's username in front of the message.